madmarcos-codeup/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 This method allows us to simply define the overall context of our resource.
 Often you may hear this referred to as a `realm`, `resource`, or `audience`.

-Basically, we want to let Spring Security know that `/api` is the beginning of our security context and concern.
+Basically, we want to let Spring Security know that `/api` is the beginning of our com.example.restblog.security context and concern.

 ---
 ### `configure(HttpSecurity http)`